doubt72/curry/README.md

 (lists), any variations on `cadr` or `caddr` etc., `@` (map), `.` (from, to), `pi` (any constants).

-They'd be faster as primitives, but curry is *pure*.
-Pure evil, because curries are supposed to be *spicy*.
+They'd be faster as primitives, but Curry is *pure*.
+Pure evil and delicious, because curries are supposed to be *spicy*.

 ## See More